-Our department faculty are highly involved in research activities and we encourage all our residents to be involved in research projects, with faculty mentorship, to help foster academic growth, explore interest in research opportunities, and to complete resident's dissertation projects.
+The members of our faculty are highly research active and we strive to involve residents in research projects, with faculty mentorship, to help foster academic growth, explore interest in research opportunities, and to complete resident's dissertation projects.

-We warmly welcome you to our department and look forward to working with you.
+We warmly welcome you to the department and look forward to working with you.

-Sayed K. Ali MD, FACP Faculty, Internal Medicine Faculty, Palliative Care Associate Professor, Department of Medicine Aga Khan University, Nairobi, Kenya
+Stephanie Bjerrum MD, PhD, MPH Program director Faculty, Internal Medicine Department of Medicine Aga Khan University, Nairobi, Kenya